rcolasanti/CompaniesHouseScraper/README.md

 # CompaniesHouseScraper
-T python script to retrieve all of the available information on a company listed in the UK government companies house website.
+A python script to retrieve all of the available information on a company listed in the UK government companies house website.